What Are The Benefits Of Activated Charcoal For Your Hair?

 - Detoxifier: It is used to remove toxins such as chemicals from your hair, especially due to pollution or swimming in chlorinated pools.
 It is safe to use on colored hair, but it can stain lighter hair colors.

 - Suits All hair types: Since activated charcoal is made with natural ingredients, it can be used safely by everyone.
+It does not dry out curly hair.

 - Volumizer: Activated charcoal removes product residue from your hair, thus boosting its volume.
 It is especially effective in removing the leftover dry shampoo from your hair.